-Service design, or more broader experience design,can be defined as a mindset, a methodology and a toolkit that provides a roadmap to improved design and greater longevity of organisations, products, services, interactions and experiences.
-Traditionally CX practitioners have had data and analysis, great statistical insights, however they often have struggled to identify actionable insight and then design or redesign services based upon those insights.
+Service design, or more broader experience design, can be defined as a mindset, a methodology and a toolkit that provides a roadmap to improved design and greater longevity of organisations, products, services, interactions and experiences.
+Traditionally CX practitioners have had data and analysis, great statistical insights, however they often have struggled to identify actionable insight and then design or redesign services based upon those insights – in other words define scope of projects.
 Service design embedded in the CX empowers practitioners with framework for identifying insights, framing the design of solutions and leading collaborative design that delivers measurable outcomes.
-In other words service design provides the necessary building blocks for creating an improved customer experience.
+In other words service design provides the necessary building blocks for improving customer experience.
 So what is the magic formula of the service design approach?

 The Customer journey mapping is growing in popularity not only among customer experience (CX) professionals, but also within marketing, customer service, digital user experience (UX), product management, HR, IT or shared services organisations.
-It helps you to visualize customer’s experience from the customer’s point of view, across all the different touch-points they have with a brand as they seek to achieve a specific goal or goals.
+It helps to visualize customer experience from the customers’ point of view, across all different touch-points they have with a brand as they seek to achieve a specific goal or goals.
 Journey maps transform complex data and insights about customers into a compact visual representation.
-The most effective journey maps go beyond simply capturing and representing data in a visual format to tell a story about customer’s experience from their perspective.
+The most effective journey maps go beyond simply capturing and representing data in a visual format to tell a story about customers’ experience from their perspective.
 They help to create empathy for customers and support change and design-oriented decision making within a service delivery model.

-There is a clear trend across the industries, including financial services, to expand the customer experience operations beyond capturing and measuring the voice of the customer (or responding to customer complaints).
-The goal is to empower the CX departments to inspire and drive innovative change within organisations that results in redesigned holistic brand and service experience across all points of interactions between an organisations and its customers.
-Seeing business through customers’ eyes offers powerful insight that make customers’ expectations , experiences, and behaviours more tangible.
-It not only exposes customer’s pain-points and provide deeper understanding of their emotions as their interact and transact with a business, but also inspires, empowers and drives change.
+There is a clear trend across the industries, including financial services, to expand the customer experience operations beyond capturing and measuring the voice of a customer (or responding to customer complaints).
+The goal is to empower the CX departments to inspire and drive innovative change within organisations that results in a redesigned holistic brand and service experience across all points of interactions between an organisations and its customers.
+Seeing business through customers’ eyes offers powerful insight that make customers’ expectations, experiences, and behaviours more tangible.
+It not only exposes customers’ pain-points and provide deeper understanding of their emotions as their interact and transact with a business, but also inspires, empowers and drives change.

 Companies as diverse as Apple, Barclays, Amazon, Fidelity, Virgin, eBay, IBM, P&G, IKEA, AirBnB, Hitachi, Sony, Porsche, Coca-Cola or Nike pursue delivering the ultimate client experience journeys.
 One of the last large industries to start embrace design thinking and service design is banking and investment management.